SanderMertens/flecs/README.md

 p->x = 10;
 p->y = 20;
 ```
 This method is flexible, but does come at a performance penalty since the `ecs_get` operation has to iterate over the components of the entity to find the `Position` component.
-For entities with small numbers of components this is probably not significant.
+For entities with small numbers of components the penalty is probably not significant.

 Alternatively, you can assign all entities with a given set of components with `OnInit` systems.
 This is much faster than calling `ecs_get` on every single entity.
 You can create an `OnInit` system just like normal systems, but instead of specifying `EcsOnPeriodic`, you specify `EcsOnInit`: